ULCC/moodle-local_ulcc_form_library/README.md

 their blocks/mods.
 The plugin handles form creation and data saving without the module (or block) having to see the work that goes on behind the scenes.

+developers can also take advantage of hooks into the form library for the moodle plugin calling it.
+The hooks give the function defined the following params $mform (the actual mform), form_id the id of the form and formfields (the database array containing formfield records).
+To define a hook a function should be created in the lib.php file for your moodle plugin.
+The function name should follow this naming convention:

+    {yourpluginname}_ulcc_pre_form for a hook that is called before the form is created.
+    {yourpluginname}_ulcc_post_form for a hook that is called after the form is created.

+    the arguments for these functions are ($mform,$form_id,$formfield)

+A specific use case for this would be if you wanted to add specific elements to all forms created in a moodle plugin.
+You could add the element to the form inside of the hook and retrieve the data using the get_form_field_value function that is inside the ulcc_form class.

 form creation is carried out by passing a user to the local/ulcc_form_library/actions/view_forms.php page.
 The url must contain url params 'moodleplugintype' (which should equal either local,block or mod) and 'moodlepluginname' (which should equal the name of the block, local or mod)